 EdApp’s Agile Sales Management is a great course for learning about the principles of Agile while also touching on the basics of the Scrum framework.
 This course explains what Agile sales management is and the strengths of implementing this methodology in account-based selling.
-Learners will then find out the different strategies for implementing Agile in their sales management, including holding stand-up meetings, forecasting sales, and keeping consistent track of all goals in CRM.
+Learners will then find out the different strategies for implementing Agile in their sales management, including holding stand-up meetings, daily scrum, forecasting sales, and keeping consistent track of all goals in CRM.
 Learners will also be familiarized with the different Scrum concepts such as Sprints and product backlog.

 The Agile method may seem like a daunting concept that’s difficult to understand.
 But with EdApp’s microlearning design model, learners will have access to well-designed and visually informative lessons to help them better grasp and retain your training content.
 Also, this course is fully editable, which means that you can customize it to make it your own.
 EdApp’s easy-to-use authoring tool lets you take advantage of over 80 intuitively designed templates to populate with your content.
 You can even import PowerPoint training and automatically convert it to beautiful microlessons with a single click.